ivpel/vigilant-php/README.md

 ```

 ## Create first test
-It will be good, if you are familiar with PHPunit framework, if not -
+It will be good, if you are familiar with PHPUnit framework, if not -
-it is still ok:)
+it is still ok.

-Let's write our first test.
 Create file `VigilantTest.php` (or you can choose another name, but make sure to follow this
 pattern `{name}Test.php`) inside `tests/` directory.
 ```php
 <?php